felsangom/dotfiles/README.md

 # Felipe Gomes - dotfiles
 My personal linux dotfiles and configs.
+I've modified the multicolor theme from [awesome-copycats](https://github.com/lcpz/awesome-copycats) and added a Gruvbox style and colors to it.
 Bellow are a set of instructions on how to use it.

 ## AwesomeWM
 Copy the ```awesome``` folder into ~/.config and reload AwesomeWM.